minio/docs/source/reference/minio-mc-admin/mc-admin-prometheus-generate.rst

      static_configs:
      - targets: ['localhost:9000']

-To generate a configuration for a :mc-cmd:`different metric type <mc admin prometheus generate type>`, replace ``cluster`` with the desired type.
+To generate a configuration for a :mc-cmd:`different metric type <mc admin prometheus generate TYPE>`, replace ``cluster`` with the desired type.

 Generate a v3 bucket replication metrics config